PriNova/nebulaflow/future-enhancements.md

 - Why: Reduces duplication and ensures accessible, predictable keyboard navigation after scoping handlers to the canvas.
 - Priority: P2 (robustness/a11y)

+### LLM Assistant Result Dedup – Follow-ups

+- Goal: Make the Playbox assistant/result deduplication more robust and less coupled to backend string formatting while keeping current behavior.
+- What:
+  - Reconcile multi-block assistant messages by reconstructing the final assistant text from the timeline using the same rules as `run-llm.ts` (or, preferably, by using a structural identifier from the backend) so dedup works even when the last assistant turn is emitted as multiple text blocks.
+  - Relax equality checks beyond `.trim()` (for example, collapse internal whitespace and/or lowercase both sides) to tolerate harmless formatting differences between the timeline and Result string while still avoiding obvious false positives.
+  - Ensure the hidden assistant text is truly the last user-visible assistant element (not just the last `type === 'text'` item) so potential future non-text assistant blocks do not cause the wrong item to disappear.
+  - Consider passing a small piece of structural metadata (e.g., the assistant message id used for `finalText`) from the backend to the webview and using it to select which assistant item(s) should be hidden, reducing coupling to string assembly details.
+  - Add a tiny early-return guard for empty assistant timelines and keep `pairedMap` construction aligned with whatever filtering `getAssistantDisplayItems` applies if future versions also hide tool-related items.
+- Why: Improves UX predictability for multi-block or slightly reformatted assistant answers and keeps the dedup logic resilient to backend formatting changes without increasing complexity.

+### LLM Chat Continuation and Playbox Chat – Follow-ups

+- Goal: Tighten abort/draft semantics, history sizing, contracts, and accessibility for the new per-node LLM chat continuation feature without changing current behavior.
+- What:
+-   - Decide and document whether aborting a chat turn or full execution should preserve or clear `nodeThreadIDs` and Playbox `chatDrafts`; if a clean-slate UX is preferred for aborts, clear these maps on `execution_completed` when the final status is `interrupted`/`error`.
+-   - Make the assistant-vs-Result duplication filter conditional so non-chat LLM runs can still hide a duplicate last assistant text in the Playbox when there is only a single assistant message and no `threadID`, while chat-enabled nodes (with a `threadID`) always show the full assistant timeline.
+-   - Consider adding a soft cap (by message count or character length) or a manual "Clear chat history for this node" affordance to keep `nodeAssistantContent` and `nodeThreadIDs` from growing unbounded over very long chats.
+-   - Either remove the unused `mode` field from `LLMNodeChatCommand` and its guards, or start honoring `mode: 'workflow'` explicitly in the extension handler with a small inline comment explaining current support; keep the protocol and implementation aligned.
+-   - Add an explicit accessible label for the Playbox chat textarea (e.g., `aria-label` or `aria-labelledby` tied to the "Chat" heading) and consider allowing limited vertical growth or resize behavior so longer follow-ups remain readable while preserving the Ctrl/Cmd-Enter shortcut hint in the UI.
+-   - Optionally harden the `llm_node_chat` handler by re-checking `pauseRequested` immediately before invoking `executeLLMChatTurn`, treating a newly-set pause as an immediate interrupt for chat-only executions.
+-   - Add a focused integration or slice-level test that sends `llm_node_chat`, verifies the existing `threadID` is reused by the runner, and asserts that assistant content events arrive with the same `threadID` in the webview handler.
+-   - Keep external protocol docs and any client libraries in sync with the `llm_node_chat` shape, including guidance on `threadID` usage and (if retained) the `mode` field.
+- Why: Clarifies abort semantics for chat, prevents subtle state drift or unbounded growth for long-running conversations, aligns protocol contracts with the actual implementation, and raises the a11y/UX bar for the new Playbox chat experience without adding complexity.

 ### RightSidebar Event Containment – Hardening and Consistency

 - Goal: Standardize containment and add an extra safety stop.